Globally hyperbolic evaporating black hole and the information loss issue: On the information loss in black holes

-In this paper, we discuss the possibility that the usual semiclassical spacetime of Figs.~\ref{fig:Hiscock1} and~\ref{fig:Hiscock2} is replaced by the globally hyperbolic one of Figs.~\ref{fig:PLMV1} and~\ref{fig:PLMV2}.
+In this paper, we discuss the possibility that the usual semiclassical spacetime of Figs.~\ref{fig:Hiscock1} and~\ref{fig:Hiscock2} is replaced by a globally hyperbolic one preserving all classical and semiclassical physics far from the Planck region.
+The simplest possibility would be given by a black hole that evaporates as usual until it reaches the Planck size, after which it would freeze out as shown in Fig.~\ref{fig:JC}.
+Here, however, we look for a situation where the black hole completely evaporates in addition to being globally hyperbolic (see Figs.~\ref{fig:PLMV1} and~\ref{fig:PLMV2}).
 To do so, instead of replacing the spacelike singularity of Figs.~\ref{fig:Hiscock1} and~\ref{fig:Hiscock2} with a super-curved spacetime region as was done in Fig.~\ref{fig:QG}, we substitute the naked singularity with a null (thunderbolt) singularity.
 As a consequence, the corresponding spacetime preserves (i)~the EH null surface, (ii)~all the expected classical and semiclassical features (including Hawking radiation) far from the Planck region, and (iii)~information over the Cauchy surfaces.
-It must be stressed, however, that because parts of the late-time Cauchy surfaces are inside the EH (see~$\Sigma_2$ in Figs.~\ref{fig:PLMV1} and~\ref{fig:PLMV2}), late-time external observers will only have access to part of the information contained in the asymptotic past (see~$\Sigma_1$ in Figs.~\ref{fig:PLMV1} and~\ref{fig:PLMV2}), justifying, e.g., the mixed state of Hawking radiation.
-This is not any worse than what is found in the usual classical stellar collapse into a {\it non-evaporating} black hole, where observers outside the EH can always ``blame'' the black hole for information they do not have access to, except for the fact that in the present case the black hole will eventually have an arbitrarily small mass.
-Whether or not Figs.~\ref{fig:PLMV1} and~\ref{fig:PLMV2} turn out to be true depends on what quantum gravity will say about the ``last breath'' of the Planck mass evaporating black hole and, thus, should be kept as a possible scenario.
+It must be stressed, however, that because parts of the late-time Cauchy surfaces are inside the EH (see~$\Sigma_2$ in Figs.~\ref{fig:PLMV1} and~\ref{fig:PLMV2}), late-time external observers will only have access to part of the information contained in the asymptotic past (see~$\Sigma_1$ in Figs.~\ref{fig:PLMV1} and~\ref{fig:PLMV2}), vindicating the mixed state of Hawking radiation.
+This is not any worse than what is found in the more familiar case where a black hole remnant is left at the end, Fig.~\ref{fig:JC}, in which case observers outside the EH can always ``blame'' the black hole for the information they do not have access to.
+(Nevertheless, in our case, the black hole fully evaporates, as in the usual semiclassical scenario, in the sense that no massive remnant is left over at the end.
+Note that there are light rays from $\cal{J}^-$ that do not enter the horizon.)
+Whether Figs.~\ref{fig:PLMV1} and~\ref{fig:PLMV2} of a completely evaporating black hole are correct depends on what quantum gravity will say about the ``last breath'' of a Planck mass black hole.